We may receive a commission if you make purchases through affiliate links (at no extra cost to you). Read why our approach to travel is different.

 When I first moved to Hong Kong ten years ago, I remember thinking: what on earth am I going to eat here?
 But I quickly found out that Hong Kong is a vegetarian heaven.

-Thanks to Buddhist traditions of abstaining from meat at certain times of the month and a regional surge in vegetarianism (wait until you visit Taiwan), Hong Kong is home to some of the best vegetarian restaurants in East Asia.
+Thanks to Buddhist traditions of abstaining from meat at certain times of the month and a regional surge in vegetarianism (wait until you visit Taiwan or Bangkok), Hong Kong is home to some of the best vegetarian restaurants in East Asia.

 My overarching advice to anyone visiting Hong Kong is that many of the city’s best spots are often hidden down small alleyways or high up in towering buildings.
 And when it comes to eating out in Hong Kong, this guiding principle rings even truer.
 From the Buddhist vegetarian hole-in the-walls to the international cuisines of Soho, we have curated a guide to the best vegetarian restaurants in Hong Kong.